kirenz/streamlit-app/README.md

 conda update --all
 ```

+## Download Repo

-- `cd` into a folder you want to install this repo:
+- In your terminal, `cd` into a folder you want to install this repo:

 ```bash
 cd your-path